delawaremathguy/ShoppingList/README.md

 By the way: what you see today may not look anything like what it looks like tomorrow.
 I've already had cases of getting something to work, then found it didn't work after the next change, and I've gone back and re-architected.
 The CoreData model has changed multiple times -- but I do not rely on data migrations.
 (Yes, migrations were working correctly and I've done them in other projects, but at this stage, it's easier to just dump the database as JSON; delete the app; change the data model; and reload the data in code at startup ... which may require some coding changes to the code that loads it.)
 Please see the code and comments in Development.swift and look at the new "Dev Tools" tab view for some explanations about how to load sample data, or dump the CoreData database to JSON.

 Finally, a story.
 I have another sizeable UIKit-based project, completely unrelated to this Shopping List project.
-I had every intention of moving to the App Store.
+I had every intention of moving it to the App Store.
 But it lacked a couple of features (mostly synching with the Cloud across devices).
 And curiously, I had originally used CoreData to persist data when i started building it, when there was some cloud integration.

 But Apple deprecated its sort-of-support for the cloud with CoreData somewhere around iOS 10.
 So I rearchitected the app to use a database singleton to abstract the persistence specifics from the app, and then changed the persistence back-end to use UIDocuments with autosaving, which seemed to be an easier, supported path to the cloud.
 And I learned a lot about UIDocuments and autosaving in the process.